 Multikine is administered to previously untreated, newly diagnosed head and neck cancer patients right after diagnosis for three weeks before the current standard of care treatments (surgery followed by radiation or combined radio-chemotherapy).
 There is no delay of surgery or follow on standard of care treatments.
 The intent of adding Multikine treatment to the current standard of care treatment regimen is to either cure the patient or increase the time to recurrence of the patient's cancer since there is a known correlation between increased time to recurrence and increased survival of patients.
 No severe toxicity was reported as being associated with Multikine when it was added to the current standard of care in phase II clinical trials.
-Our experience in our Phase 3 study with respect to toxicity has paralleled what was seen during the Phase 2 studies.
+Our experience in our Phase 3 study with respect to toxicity has not been different what was seen during the Phase 2 studies.

-The most common misconception with respect to the use of Multikine is that it is in competition with all of the FDA approved immunotherapies (e.g., Keytruda, Opdivo, CAR-T, and many more) that have been recently in the news.
+The most common misconception with respect to the use of Multikine is that it is in competition with FDA approved immunotherapies (e.g., Keytruda, Opdivo, and CAR-T).
 In contrast to Multikine these other immunotherapies are indicated only for patients whose cancers have recurred following standard of care treatment (surgery etc.) or those patients with metastatic cancer where surgery is no longer an option.
 The use of these other cancer immunotherapies in the patient population being treated with Multikine would be inappropriate and unethical because they are administered over many months, which would cause a delay in the application of the currently used standard of care treatment which is potentially curative on its own.
 Further, the extreme toxicities that may be associated with these new products would preclude their use in patients that are potentially curable by the current standard of care.